Akuryusu/linked-blog-starter-md/the.md

 Very important problem is the lack of money management taught in schools.
 The majority of schools don't have classes specifically have classes to teach us important financial skills like spending, saving and investing.
 We are let to learn on our terms after we finish school which might be difficult for some people.

 Every subject in school is beneficial to us because they enhance our ability to learn.
 It is easier to learn new information if our brain connects it to already existing knowledge.
-Subjects that might seem useless expand our knowledge with new concepts and ideas that can be connected with new information.
+Subjects that might seem useless expand our knowledge with new concepts and ideas making with new information.
+For example, knowledge in geography can help us with memorizing

 To sum up,